 Why does my water taste or smell “funny?”

 Right now, we’re seeing higher levels of a naturally occurring compound called MIB (Methylisoborneol) in our reservoirs.
-MIB comes from certain types of algae that grow in lakes and rivers—especially during stretches of hot weather and low rainfall.
+MIB comes from certain types of algae that grow in lakes and rivers—especially during stretches of warm weather and low rainfall, as we have had this winter.
 It can create an earthy or musty smell or taste, even though the water is still safe to drink.

 What’s causing it?